 On March 20, 2017, we entered into a letter agreement with our director Marijn Dekkers, Ph.D. pursuant to which Dr. Dekkers agreed to serve as a member of our board of directors.
 Pursuant to the letter agreement, we granted Dr. Dekkers an option to purchase 100,000 shares of our common stock vesting over four years.
-In addition, we agreed to provide Dr. Dekkers with the opportunity to participate in any private placement financing transaction we entered into prior to completion of this offering on the same terms as other investors in such transaction.
+In addition, we agreed to provide Dr. Dekkers with the opportunity to participate in any private placement financing transaction we entered into prior to completion of our initial public offering on the same terms as other investors in such transaction.
 We also agreed to pay Dr. Dekkers compensation of \$25,000 per year for service on our board of directors and to reimburse Dr. Dekkers for his reasonable out-of-pocket expenses in attending board and committee meetings.
 We also agreed to provide indemnification of Dr. Dekkers pursuant to our certificate of incorporation, an indemnification agreement and our director and officer insurance.
+This agreement terminated upon adoption of our non-employee director compensation policy in 2018.

 On August 7, 2013, we entered into a letter agreement with our director Paul M. Meister pursuant to which Mr. Meister agreed to serve as a member of our board of directors.
 Pursuant to the letter agreement, we granted Mr. Meister an option to purchase 75,000 shares of our common stock vesting over four years.
 We also agreed to pay Mr. Meister compensation of \$25,000 per year for service on our board of directors and to reimburse Mr. Meister for his reasonable out-of-pocket expenses in attending board and committee meetings.
 We also agreed to provide indemnification of Mr. Meister pursuant to our certificate of incorporation, an indemnification agreement and our director and officer insurance.
+This agreement terminated upon adoption of our non-employee director compensation policy in 2018.

 On January 1, 2014, we entered into a letter agreement with our director David Walt, Ph.D. pursuant to which we agreed to pay Dr. Walt compensation of \$25,000 per year for service on our board of directors, commencing as of January 1, 2014 and for so long as he continues to serve as a non-employee member of our board of directors, and to reimburse Dr. Walt for his reasonable out-of-pocket expenses in attending board and committee meetings.
+This agreement terminated upon adoption of our non-employee director compensation policy in 2018.